mlynch/mlynch.github.com/_posts/2016-03-06-fujifilm-xe2s-review.markdown

 I found the dial approach to be quick and painless once I got used to it, and appreciate that the settings stay put better than fully digital approaches like most DSLRs.
 One major feature I find myself using all the time is the exposure compensation dial.
 Having this dial so accessible makes it simple to quickly over or under (more commonly) expose a shot.
 On my canon that option was hidden through an awkward Q sub-menu.

 Auto ISO modes with a pre-configured upper bounds and minimum shutter speed are a great way to quickly move between low and normal lighting situations without fiddling through options.
-I can let the camera jump to 6400 ISO if absolutely necessary but maintain a 1/60 shutter speed, for example.
+I can let the camera jump to 6400 ISO if absolutely necessary but maintain a 1/60 shutter speed minimum, for example.
 A more optimal shot could be taken, perhaps, but not without a pause to change options.

 <div class="photo-box">
   <a href="/images/blog/fujifilm/camera4.jpg" target="_blank" class="photo"><img src="/images/blog/fujifilm/camera4.jpg"></a>